By Tom Davis—November 21st, 2021

 As I mentioned earlier, hypogonadism is a diagnosis of low testosterone, but a man is diagnosed as having either primary or secondary hypogonadism, specifically.
 Primary hypogonadism simply means that the deficiency in testosterone production stems from within the gonads, or testes, themselves.
 Conversely, a diagnosis of secondary hypogonadism means that the issue stems from higher up the ladder, such as from the pituitary gland where LH is produced.

 It turns out, I had secondary hypogonadism, as the MRI revealed that I had a flattened pituitary gland, a condition known as empty sella syndrome.
-I learned that the cause of this was either genetic or due to severe or repeated impact to my head.
-I had no family history of low testosterone or any hormone deficiencies of any kind.
+I learned that the cause of this was either genetic or due to repeated head trauma over a long course of time.
+I had no family history of low testosterone or hormone deficiencies of any kind.
 I had been in combat martial arts my whole life, but the amount of times I’d taken a hit to the noggin was most definitely unremarkable that it could not be given credence as to the cause of this condition.
 To this day, I remain scratching my head (and not because of an irritated, flattened pituitary gland), wondering what caused this condition.

 As of this writing, I am 31 years old and have been on testosterone replacement therapy for 4 years now.
 From my own experience, I will submit that a diagnosis of low testosterone as a consideration for the cause of depression is most certainly often overlooked, by both doctors and patients alike, but it is an avenue worth exploring in men.
 The symptoms of low testosterone that manifest are not all physical, after all.